emreerhan/STAT545_participation/README.md

 # stat545_md_explorer

-A respository for exploring version control and markdown for STAT545 at UBC
+A respository for exploring version control and markdown for STAT545 at UBC.

+This README is now more descriptive.